Children & Youth Committee at Rotary Club of Guelph

 • Labour and management relations and negotiations.

-How are the Rotary Clubs involved?
+How were the Rotary Clubs involved?

 • Help the committee plan for Camp Enterprise